-Muslim world denounces Myanmar's treatment of Rohingya; West reticent
+Muslim world denounces Myanmar's treatment of Rohingya

 There were reports of smaller protests outside Myanmar embassies in countries around the world, including Indonesia, Pakistan, Germany and Australia.

-Pakistan's foreign minister Khawaja Muhammad Asif, Monday expressed "deep anguish" at the ongoing violence, which he termed "deplorable."
+Pakistani Foreign Minister Khawaja Muhammad Asif on Monday expressed "deep anguish" at the continuing violence, which he termed "deplorable."

-Even the Afghan Taliban issued a statement against the bloodshed, using their channel on the app Telegram.
+Even the Afghan Taliban issued a statement against the bloodshed, using its channel on the Telegram app.
 "We similarly call on Muslims worldwide to not forget these oppressed brothers of yours," read the message.

-Indian Prime Minister Narendra Modi was due to arrive in Myanmar Tuesday for talks with the country's leadership, including Aung San Suu Kyi, but analysts said it was unclear how big a priority the Rohingya were.
+Indian Prime Minister Narendra Modi was due to arrive in Myanmar Tuesday for talks with the country's leadership, including Suu Kyi, but analysts said it was unclear how big a priority the Rohingya were.
 The visit was scheduled before the latest outbreak of violence.

-"As far as the Rohingya issue is concerned, yes it is an issue for Myanmar, yes it is an issue for the region, including India, and in the discussions with his counterpart I'm sure he'll bring up the issue,"said K. Yhome, senior fellow at India's Observer Research Foundation.
+"As far as the Rohingya issue is concerned, yes, it is an issue for Myanmar, yes, it is an issue for the region, including India, and in the discussions with his counterpart I'm sure he'll bring up the issue," said K. Yhome, senior fellow at India's Observer Research Foundation.

 Refugees trapped, thousands flee